 The Communal Areas at Forest Edge are open for use by all guests and allow for safe, free roaming in the large open spaces in Nature.
-There is a useful and popular self-guided eco-historic walk-about on site (with a special section for kids – ideal entertainment for a rainy day!) to help guests learn about the history, fauna, flora, water and waste-management of Forest Edge and the social structure of the area.
+There is a useful and popular self-guided eco-historic walk-about on site to help guests learn about the history, fauna, flora, water and waste-management of Forest Edge and the social structure of the area.
 There are benches scattered about.

 On the Western end of the property are our very own woodcutter graves, from the original woodcutter families that lived on the property up to almost a century ago.
 We have only been able to identify some of the graves but it remains incredible to think this is where the souls described in Dalene Matthee’s “Circles in the Forest” and “Dreamforest” books have lived.
 This Western camp is also home to our popular donkeys, Hansel and Gretel and guests are welcome to visit them there to feed them carrots and apples and to brush them.
 We do ask that you keep the gate closed at all times as they will destroy our gardens if they escape.
 This is also our maintenance area where we store and treat our water, our tool sheds and do firewood processing.

 In terms of water storage, there are 3 ponds, an earth dam for storing irrigation water, a large reservoir and several rainwater storage tanks on the property.
 The ponds and dam have been stocked with Thilapia fish in 2009 and 2010.

 To see these areas in relation to the rest of the property, please see the site map.